-Nudity is allowed everywhere in this 300 m (1,000 ft) long beach.
+Nudity is allowed everywhere in the 1,000 ft (300 m) long beach.
 The Red Beach in Crete is a family-friendly environment where everyone is laid-back.

-There are two options to get to this secluded spot, one is by sea -by small boat, kayak, or jet ski- and the other is for the fit, for it requires a 30 min walk from the village of Matala, under the Greek sun, and through rocky terrain.
-On this route, one can also peak inside the many caves of the area, but during summer they might be inhabited by local fishermen so prying eyes might not be welcomed.
+There are two options to get to this secluded spot.
+One is by sea -by small boat, kayak, or jet ski.
+The other is for the fit, for it requires a 30-min walk from the village of Matala, under the Greek sun, and through rocky terrain.

-The beach itself has reddish sand and blue transparent waters.
-Since there is no shade anywhere and the only shop in the area is not always open, visitors better bring their own umbrella and towel, along with food and water.
+The beach itself has reddish sand and blue waters.
+Since there is no shade anywhere, and the only shop in the area is not always open, visitors better bring their own umbrella and towel, along with food and water.